gdiab/listlotto/docs/deployment.md

 **Deployment Complete!** 🎉

-Your ListLotto application should now be live at `https://listlotto.com` with full authentication, database integration, and all features working in production.
+ListLotto is now live and serving users at `https://listlotto.com` with full authentication, database integration, cross-device sync, and all core features operational in production.

+**Next Steps:** See `docs/TODO.md` for maintenance tasks and future feature enhancements.